Assistance programs Spartanburg County

 The grants can also be used for a variety of reasons, including help pay security and utility deposits, electric bill payments, and even for hotel costs.
+This may be free motel vouchers as well.
 Call the agency at (864) 241-0462.

 People faced with eviction or who are struggling with paying their rent or security deposits have several government programs and charities that may offer rent help.
 Find a listing of Spartanburg rental assistance programs and agencies.

 Salvation Army of Spartanburg provides financial assistance, food, a low cost thrift store and several other resources to help people make it through a difficult period.
 Almost all their social services rely on donations or volunteers.